wunki/django-salted/README.md

 ## Modify for your own project

 TODO: Write how to modify this repository for your own project.

+## FAQ

+### **OMG, you also put the private key on Github?**

+Yes, this private key is used for the Vagrant example project.
+It's supposed to be there so you can spin up a box with a single command.
+Don't put your own private keys there.

+## License

+BSD Licensed.
+Use it however you want.

 [SaltStack]: http://saltstack.com/community.html
 [Gibbon]: http://blog.gibbon.co